andyl/tableau_ext/README.md

 # TableauExt

 This repo has [Tableau](https://github.com/elixir-tools/tableau) extensions.
 It is primarily for personal use and experimentation.

-Feel free to give it a try or ask me questions.
+Feel free to give it a try or ask me questions!

 ## Extensions